zmike/zmike.github.io/_posts/2021-06-09-i'm-gonna-pretend-i-didn't-see-that.md

 The annoying part of this problem is that the piglit test is a very uncommon case, and it's tricky to handle it in a way that doesn't also impact other cases which appear similar but need to not get memory-clamped.
 As a result, it's tough to really do anything based on "overall" memory usage.

 In the end, what I decided on was using the per-cmdbuf memory usage counter to trigger a check for completed cmdbufs on submit, iterating over all the pending ones to check whether they've completed, resetting them and freeing associated resources when possible.
+This yields good memory reclaiming behavior for problem cases while leaving games like Tomb Raider untouched and definitely not deadlocking or anything like that.